About Guides What I Use

 Duplicate and Customise Plugin Skills

-Plugin skills are read-only.
-You can't edit them.
-That's the problem.
-The fix is simple: duplicate them into your own custom skills, then make them yours.
+Plugin skills are locked -- you can't edit them.
+The fix is simple: copy them into your own custom skills, then change them however you want.

 When you install a plugin like the Marketing plugin, you get a bundle of pre-built skills (brand review, content creation, SEO audit, and so on).
 They work out of the box, but they don't know your brand voice, your preferences, or your style.
 And you can't change them because they're locked.